KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/Read-Write data.md

 teaching: 10
 exercises: 10
 questions:
-- "How to read my files with R?"
+- "How to bring my files in R?"

 objectives:
 - "Read already exist files with R "